Travelex Frequently Asked Questions

 Want to learn more?
 Check out everything you need to know about Travelex’s comprehensive travel insurance plans and benefits.

-It's a good idea to purchase a travel insurance plan as soon as you’ve paid the first deposit for your trip.
+It's a good idea to purchase a travel insurance plan as soon as you’ve made the first payment for your trip.
 The earlier you purchase, the sooner you have coverage to protect your trip.
-Additionally, dependent on when you purchase your travel insurance policy, you might be eligible for extra coverage benefits.
+Additionally, dependent on when you purchase your travel insurance policy, you might be eligible for additional coverage benefits.

-For example, you may be eligible for the Pre-Existing Medical Condition Exclusion Waiver if you purchase a Travel Select plan within 21 days of your initial trip deposit, purchase a Travel Basic plan within 15 days of your initial trip deposit, or purchase a Travel America plan within three days of your final trip payment.
+For example, you may be eligible for the Pre-Existing Medical Condition Exclusion Waiver if you purchase a Travel Select plan within 15 days of your initial trip payment or purchase a Travel America plan within 3 days of your final trip payment.